brianwang26/DartmouthTrends/README.md

 <img src = "screenshots/enrollmentsPlot.png" width = "600">

+I'm still working on queries that can process user requests on a department-by-department and year-by-year basis.

 ## How To Use Dartmouth Trends (on your local machine)

+Do you want to play around with Dartmouth Trends?
+Well you're in luck because I'm going to show you how.

 ## Future Goals
 For the next step of the project, I hope to be able to use React (for front-end) and Flask (for back-end) to a set-up a web-application that is able to functionally process user queries.
 I'm currently looking to have that booted up by mid-June, 2020.